RazmikMovsisyan/light_trails/README.md

 #### Lighthouse
 ![Lighthouse Audit]()
 I used the Chrome Lighthouse tool and received optimal scores for performance, accessibility, best practices and SEO.

+## **Deployment**

+I followed Code Institue's Love Running Tutorial tip and deployed my website early.
+The steps to deploying a website on GitHub pages are:

+1. Open the [repository](https://github.com/RazmikMovsisyan/light_trails) and go to the **Settings** tab.
+2. Navigate to the **Pages** tab in the left menu.
+3. Choose **Deploy from a branch** and select the according branch, *main* in my case.
+4. Click save.
+The link to the deployed website can then be found in the [repository](https://github.com/RazmikMovsisyan/light_trails) on the right menu under **Environments**.

+The link to my live site is: [Light Trails](https://github.com/RazmikMovsisyan/light_trails)

 ## Future Enhancements